sovaai/chatKit-lib/docs/apimethods/styleAPI.md

 ## Usage
-To make any changes you need:
+To do any changes you need:

 * call method `ckAPIMethods.style`
 * enter name of event and send data with the required keys